 - Information on how to best use the material to support your child at their developmental stage.

-- Technical information for parents to help build your confidence in your own musical ability and understanding when supporting your children.
+- Technical information for parents/carers/nurseries to help build your confidence in your own musical ability and understanding when supporting your children/children in your care.